 Not found the product for you?
 Browse all of our dishwasher reviews.

-And here are three cheap dishwashers to avoid
+And here are two cheap dishwashers to avoid

 There are some great dishwasher bargains to be had, but we’ve also found plenty of cheap options that simply aren’t worth the money.
 These models will leave you stuck at the sink rewashing grubby crockery and cutlery by hand, or reaching for a tea towel when unloading wet dishes.
 These difficult to use Don’t Buy dishwashers are best avoided.